 *The Community Impact category will also accept PDF and Word documents up to 25 MB.*

 If you have other supporting documentation to provide that is not an accepted file type, please contact Megan at firstname.lastname@example.org

 LANGUAGE: NON-ENGLISH VIDEOS

 Entries that feature programming in languages other than English OR Spanish do need to submit an English or Spanish language transcript alongside their entry or use subtitles so that we can ensure entries are fairly and equally judged.

 CATEGORIES AND DESCRIPTIONS

 Please read each category descriptions carefully.
 Some categories have special requirements.

 Standard Category Entries

 You may enter your program in as many categories as you wish.
 You may NOT enter a program in more than one producer division.
 For example: you may enter a program as an independent producer in two different categories, but you may NOT enter the same program as a student entry in one category and as an independent producer in another.
 Select the appropriate producer division on the entry form.

-Each entry must be submitted with a separate entry form (as well as on a separate DVD if submitting via that method).
+Each entry must be submitted with a separate entry form.
 You must pay an entry fee for each entry submitted.
-One check may be sent for the total amount of all required fees.
 A new feature has been added to allow you to copy entries saving you time if you wish to enter the same video into more than one category.
 Please be sure to view the instructions on the online entry site.